quakelive-server-standards/quakelive-server-standards/README.md

 ### mappool.txt

+If you want to limit or extend the map pool you can create a `mappool.txt`

 ## Create your own server configuration

 To create your own server configuration, copy and paste one of the existing directories and make your adjustments.

+## Start the server using Docker

+You can start the server by tying `docker-compose up -d` into your terminal.
+The parameter `-d` puts the process in the background.
+If you want to see the logs of the servers, type `docker-compose logs -f`.
+The parameter `-f` means follow and leads to a continuous flow of the log messages.
+If you want to see what is inside one of your Quake Live servers use `docker-compose exec ql1 bash`, while `ql1` is the name of a Docker container as specified in the `docker-compose.yml` file.

 ## Adjust the Dockerfile